Prevent Going Past Lesson

 The WPM and Accuracy goals can be changed or customized to help with individualized learning.
 By default, and it is our recommendation, that this is set to “Use Assessment Goals”.

-Type to Learn sets the initial goals based on the pre-test results.
-After each assessment, progress is evaluated and goals are adjusted accordingly.
+Type to Learn sets the initial goals based on the Pre-Test results.
+After each Assessment, progress is evaluated and goals are adjusted up to match the Assessment results if those results exceeded the student’s goals.
+Goals are never adjusted down automatically.

-These goals are pre-determined depending on the student’s grade level and do not change throughout the program unless their Grade is changed.
+These goals are pre-determined depending on the student’s current grade level and do not change throughout the program unless their Grade level is changed on their user profile.

 - Grades K-2: 6 WPM and 60% Accuracy